4XMinds/4XMinds.github.io/README.md

 # 4XMinds.github.io
-The interactive learning destination for aspiring and experienced developers is here.
-Courses are organized into Paths based on technology.
+The interactive learning destination for aspiring and inexperienced ones.
+Courses are organized into Paths.
 Navigate to find the right course for you.